-Exhibit Number Description 10.1 † Amended and Restated Royalty Purchase Agreement between Omeros Corporation and DRI Healthcare Acquisitions LP dated February 1, 2024 (incorporated by reference to Exhibit 10.30 of the Registrant's Annual Report on Form 10-K filed April 1, 2024) 31.1 Certification of Principal Executive Officer Pursuant to Rule 13-14(a) or Rule 15d-14(a) of the Securities Exchange Act of 1934 as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 31.2 Certification of Principal Financial Officer Pursuant to Rule 13-14(a) or Rule 15d-14(a) of the Securities Exchange Act of 1934 as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 32.1 Certification of Principal Executive Officer Pursuant to 18 U.S.C.
+Exhibit Number Description 10.1 † Amended Credit and Restated Royalty Purchase Guaranty Agreement, between Omeros Corporation dated as of June 3, 2024, among the Company, certain subsidiaries of the Company, as guarantors, various Lenders and DRI Healthcare Acquisitions LP dated February 1, 2024 Wilmington Savings Fund Society, FSB, as Administrative Agent and Collateral Agent (incorporated by reference to Exhibit 10.30 10.1 of the Registrant's Annual Current Report on Form 10-K 8-K filed April 1, 2024 June 3, 2024) 10.2 Pledge and Security Agreement, dated as of June 3, 2024, between the Company, nura inc. and Wilmington Savings Fund Society, FSB, as Collateral Agent (incorporated by reference to Exhibit 10.2 of the Registrant's Current Report on Form 8-K filed June 3, 2024) 10.3 Fifteenth Amendment to Lease dated November 1, 2022 between Omeros Corporation and BMR-201 Elliott Avenue LLC 31.1 Certification of Principal Executive Officer Pursuant to Rule 13-14(a) or Rule 15d-14(a) of the Securities Exchange Act of 1934 as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 31.2 Certification of Principal Financial Officer Pursuant to Rule 13-14(a) or Rule 15d-14(a) of the Securities Exchange Act of 1934 as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 32.1 Certification of Principal Executive Officer Pursuant to 18 U.S.C.
 Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 32.2 Certification of Principal Financial Officer Pursuant to 18 U.S.C.
-Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 101.INS Inline XBRL Instance Document 101.SCH Inline XBRL Taxonomy Extension Schema Document 101.CAL Inline XBRL Taxonomy Extension Calculation Link base Document 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document 104.1 Cover Page Interactive Data File, formatted in Inline XBRL (included in Exhibit 101)
+Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002

+101.INS Inline XBRL Instance Document 101.SCH Inline XBRL Taxonomy Extension Schema Document 101.CAL Inline XBRL Taxonomy Extension Calculation Link base Document 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document 104.1 Cover Page Interactive Data File, formatted in Inline XBRL (included in Exhibit 101)